 New Book Spotlight:

-The Bravest Guy by Harry Wedewer on cartridge as FDB 03845;
+The Bravest Guy by Harry Wedewer on cartridge and

 also available on BARD as book number DBC 12750

 Donald Wedewer: Inducted into the 2002 Hall of Fame: Leaders and Legends of the Blindness Field.
 “Don Wedewer was born on July 5, 1925.
 He received his B.S. in education in 1950 and his M.A. in history with a special emphasis in public administration in 1952, both from the University of Missouri.
 He and his wife Marabeth had four sons and one daughter.